laravel/docs/passport.md

         Passport::routes();

         Passport::tokensExpireIn(now()->addDays(15));
         Passport::refreshTokensExpireIn(now()->addDays(30));
         Passport::personalAccessTokensExpireIn(now()->addMonths(6));
     }

-> {note} The `expires_at` columns on the Passport database tables are read-only and for display purposes only.
+> {note} The `expires_at` columns on Passport's database tables are read-only and for display purposes only.
 When issuing tokens, Passport stores the expiration information within the signed and encrypted tokens.
-If you need to invalidate a token you should revoke it.
+If you need to invalidate a token you should [revoke it](#revoking-tokens).

 <a name="overriding-default-models"></a>
 ### Overriding Default Models

-You are free to extend the models used internally by Passport:
+You are free to extend the models used internally by Passport by defining your own model and extending the corresponding Passport model:

     use Laravel\Passport\Client as PassportClient;